RemiFigea/bokeh_dynamic_plots/plots_from_csv/README.md

-# DYNAMIC PLOTS FROM CSV FILES
+# PLOTS FROM CSV FILES

-Welcome to the **Dynamic Plots from CSV Files** sub-repository!
+Welcome to the "**plots from csv files**" sub-repository!

-This sub-repository is part of the main  **Bokeh Dynamic Plots** project.
+This sub-repository is part of the main  "**bokeh dynamic plots**" repository.
 The main repository uses Bokeh, a powerful Python library for creating interactive visualizations, to dynamically display parking occupancy data for parking facilities in Lyon, France.

 In this subsection, we focus on visualizing data sourced specifically from **CSV files** and use **Flask** for deployement.